crackhead

 What is the Meaning of the Word Crackhead?

 The slang term “crackhead” was first coined in June 1986 in a Times article, a few months before Congress passed the Anti-Drug Abuse Act, which increased the penalties for crack-related offenses.
-A person displaying physical signs of being addicted to crack cocaine is often referred to as a “crackhead.”
-“Junkie” and“druggy,”” are also synonyms frequently used.
+A person displaying physical signs of being addicted to crack cocaine is often called a “crackhead.”
+“Junkie” and “druggy” are also synonyms frequently used.
+According to the Collins English Dictionary, a crackhead is described as a habitual user of crack cocaine.

 Visible Signs